Wire Train: Other projects

 McLeod, Trott and Rundblad all later played with Sheryl Crow.

-After leaving Wire Train, Gil-Sola returned to his native Argentina, where he was a member of Divididos from 1990 to 1995.
+After leaving Wire Train, Gil Solá returned to his native Argentina, where he was a member of Divididos from 1990 to 1995.

 In popular culture

 "I Will Not Fall" appeared on the soundtrack for the film Point Break (1991), "I'll Do You" appeared in the game Scarface: The World Is Yours (2006) and "Chamber of Hellos" appeared in the episode "Limbo" (2015) of Halt and Catch Fire.

 The band the Action Design covered two Wire Train songs ("I'll Do You" and "Chamber of Hellos") for the soundtrack to Endless Bummer (2009).